A Physician’s Template for Healthcare Reform:

-There are those who say that ObamaCare is now the law of the land and we citizens should accept it and proceed with compliance.
-However, the overt bribery with cloistered deliberations and the failure of Congress to read the bill before passage is an affront to every American citizen regardless of political persuasion.
+There are those who say that ObamaCare is now the law of the land and we as citizens should accept it and proceed with compliance.
+However, the overt bribery with cloistered deliberations and the failure of Congress to read the bill prior to passage are an affront to every American citizen regardless of political persuasion.
 As we now begin to understand this takeover of one sixth of the private sector economy, we see a fundamental transformation of the relationship between the individual and the federal government.
-The profession of medicine has been politically commandeered to accomplish centralized power in bureaucrats who now have the potential to intercede in some of life’s most critical and intimate affairs.
+The profession of medicine has been politically commandeered to accomplish centralized power in government bureaucrats who now have the potential to intercede in some of life’s most critical and intimate affairs.
 Between the State Exchanges dispersing 61 pages of personal medical and private financial information to five federal agencies, and the IPAB (Independent Payment Advisory Board) which will have life and death rationing capabilities, this law literally allows government intrusion into all aspects of our lives.

-- Medicaid would emerge as the only federal government health insurance program, except for the Military and the VA System.
-(Their reform is for a different discussion.)
-It could be also used as a stop-gap insurance for those between jobs who could not afford continuation of their insurance, as well as a “rider” for pre-existing disease added to conventional insurance for a specified time.
-States should receive block grants without mandates to decrease the perverse incentives to increase enrollment.
-This also promotes innovative ways to ensure access to quality care in cost effective ways.
+4. Medicaid would emerge as the only federal government healthcare program for the truly indigent or disabled.
+It could also serve as stop-gap insurance for those between jobs who could not afford continuation of their insurance, as well as a “rider” for pre-existing disease added to conventional insurance for a specified time period.
+States should receive block grants for Medicaid funding to decrease the perverse incentives to increase enrollment and to promote innovative ways to ensure access to care in cost effective ways.

-- Return to indemnity insurance where there is shared risk for unanticipated medical or surgical expenses related to injury or illness.
-The notion that insurance is pre-paid routine healthcare cannot be fiscally sustained.
-Health Savings Accounts with a catastrophic insurance policy paid for with pre-tax dollars (whether employer defined contribution or individually purchased with higher wages) would transition to paying health care dollars, not insurance dollars.
-Many current insurance payments exceed the cost of routine care and a catastrophic policy.
+5. Return to insurance model of shared risk for unanticipated medical or surgical expense related to illness or injury.
+The notion that insurance is pre-payment for routine and preventive healthcare cannot be fiscally sustained.
+Pre-tax funded health savings accounts could be used for routine and discretionary healthcare costs.
+Many current insurance payments exceed the cost of routine care and a major medical policy.

-- Allow purchase and portability across state lines.
-States are the places for innovative healthcare solutions, not one size fits all central planning.
-Mistakes are more readily remedied as well.
+7. Allow purchase and portability across state lines.
+This would increase competition.
+States are the place for innovative healthcare solutions, not one size fits all centralized control.
+Mistakes are also more readily remedied.

-- Encourage states to enact tort reform limiting pain and suffering awards while allowing reward for lost wages and function.
-This would reduce the estimated 30% added on healthcare and drug costs related to fear of bogus litigation.
+10. Enact tort reform to reduce the estimated 30% healthcare and drug costs related to fear of bogus litigation.

-- Allow cost of charitable care to be a tax deductible item by the physician.
-The Medicaid fee schedule could be used with a limit on yearly deductions.
+11. Allow the cost of charitable care to be a tax deductible item by the physician.
+The Medicaid fee schedule could be used with a reasonable limit on yearly deductible amounts.